TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part2-Blazor/026 Checkbox Component.md

 # Checkbox Component

 ## Purpose
-The main purpose here is the introduction to the concept of BlazorComponents.
+The main purpose here is the introduction to the concept of Blazor components.

-A secondary purpose is to show one way of passing parameters to a nested component, from a parent component/page
+A secondary purpose is to show one way of passing parameters to a nested component, from a parent component/page.
+This will also be discussed again towards the end of the tutorial.

 ## Let's Go

 We start by creating a new component file.
 It is the same as what we have done when creating pages, we just don't need the @page directive at the top.
 That is the only difference.

-First, we might want to organize our files a bit, create a new directory inside Pages, call it UIComponents.
+First, we might want to organize our files a bit, create a new directory inside Pages, call it "UIComponents".

 Inside this new directory, create a new component, call it "FancyCheckBox".